-13.2.4.7.23 Notwithstanding policy 13.2.4.7.5, a 22 storey building will be permitted at the eastern terminus of the central east-west park.
-The building will be subject to an architectural competition to ensure architectural excellence, appropriate contextual integration and the creation of an appropriate terminating vista along the park.
+14.2.4.8.11 The building at the eastern terminus of the central east-west park will be subject to an architectural competition to ensure architectural excellence, appropriate contextual integration and the creation of an appropriate terminating vista along the park.

-13.2.4.7.24 Taller buildings should be designed with podiums distinct from the tower in order to emphasize the mid-rise character of the community.
+14.2.4.8.12 Taller buildings should be designed with podiums distinct from the tower in order to emphasize the mid-rise character of the community.
 The tower component should step back from the podium in order to help achieve this distinction.

-13.2.4.7.25 Built form will provide a generous public realm and promote an active and vibrant waterfront respecting the relationship to the water e.g. public access and views.
+14.2.4.8.13 Built form will provide a generous public realm and promote an active and vibrant waterfront respecting the relationship to the water e.g. public access and views.

-13.2.4.7.26 Notwithstanding policy 13.2.4.7.5, the Waterway District Area (Map 13-4.4) may permit three taller buildings, with the tallest building permitted to a maximum height of 40 storeys.
-These buildings will demonstrate an appropriate transition in height, particularly to the waterfront park along the west and south sides, with the tallest being located the furthest away from the waterfront park.
+14.2.4.8.14 Buildings in the Waterway District will demonstrate an appropriate transition in height, particularly to the waterfront park along the west and south sides, with the tallest being located the furthest away from the waterfront park.
 The buildings will be in keeping with the configuration identified in the Lakeview Waterfront Development Master Plan and will provide generous setbacks from the waterfront park.

-13.2.4.7.27 An architectural competition will be required for the Waterway District to ensure a high level of architectural excellence and to ensure the sensitive integration of height adjacent to the waterfront park.
+14.2.4.8.15 An architectural competition will be required for the Waterway District to ensure a high level of architectural excellence and to ensure the sensitive integration of height adjacent to the waterfront park.
 The architectural competition will take into account the concept derived through the Lakeview Waterfront Development Master Plan.